Get the Right People on Your Interview Team!

 Makes it a priority!

 Few things are more important than getting the right people hired.
 The interview team member must respond fast with feedback and be flexible with scheduling.
 Statistics show top candidates are off the market in 10 days!
-Interviewers should have a high sense of urgency and be open to utilizing Skype®, FaceTime® or other video tools to speed up the process.
+Interviewers should have a high sense of urgency and be able to utilize Zoom, Skype®, FaceTime® or other video tools to speed up the process.

 Having a solid interview team is vital in successfully competing for talent.
 Those with a positive attitude and who represent your company well make the best recruiting and brand building ambassadors.